eclipse-threadx/getting-started/Renesas/RX65N_Cloud_Kit/readme.md

 ## Prepare the device

-To connect the STM DevKit to Azure, you'll modify a configuration file for Wi-Fi and Azure IoT settings, rebuild the image, and flash the image to the device.
+To connect the Renesas RX65N to Azure, you'll modify a configuration file for Wi-Fi and Azure IoT settings, rebuild the image, and flash the image to the device.

 ### Add configuration